sjrd/ozma/README.md

 =============================

 Ozma is a programming language based on Scala, with extensions regarding concurrency.
-It adds the general paradigm of declarative concurrency to the Scala language.
+It adds three paradigms of the Oz programming language to Scala: declarative concurrency, lazy execution (demand-driven execution) and message-passing concurrency.

 Ozma does not compile towards the JVM nor the MSIL.
 Instead, it compiles towards the [Mozart programming system](http://www.mozart-oz.org/).
-This runtime provides built-in support for declarative concurrency.
+This runtime provides built-in support for these three concurrency models.

+Ozma is developed as a master thesis at the [Université Catholique de Louvain](http://www.uclouvain.be/), under the supervision of Pr Peter Van Roy.
+The [test of the master
+thesis](http://ks365195.kimsufi.com/~sjrd/master-thesis.pdf) details the design and implementation, as well as rationale for the Ozma programming language (work in progress).

 Usage